govau/content-guide/_accessibility-inclusivity/images-alt-text.md

 Informative images need:

 - to be referenced in the surrounding text
-- a short `alt` text that briefly describes the content.
+- a short `alt` text that briefly describes the content

 ### Diagrams, graphs, charts and other complex images